CongducPham/LowCostLoRaGw/Arduino/README.md

 **Arduino_LoRa_Simple_BeaconCollar** is a simple beacon system to build a collar device intended for Cattle Rustling applications.
 The device will periodically send a beacon message with a sequence number to track at the gateway the beacon's RSSI and beacon losses to trigger alarms.
 Look at this [dedicated tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-Collar.pdf) to build such as system.

-**Arduino_LoRa_GPS** is a more elaborated GPS beacon system where a GPS module (UBlox 6/7/8) is used to get the coordinates of the collar device.
-The device will periodically send a beacon message with a sequence number and the GPS coordinates.
-This example can served as a basis for a tracking device.
+**Arduino_LoRa_GPS** is a more elaborated GPS beacon system where a GPS module (UBlox 6M/7M/M8N) is used to get the coordinates of the collar device.
+The device will periodically send a beacon message with a sequence number and the GPS coordinates in the following format \\!BC/0/LAT/43.31408/LGT/-0.36362/FXT/4172.
+This example can served as a basis for a tracking device that parses in a very light-weight manner the GPGGA NMEA message.
 Look at this [dedicated tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-Collar.pdf) to build such as system.
-The GPS device uses an open source PCB board designed by Fabien Ferrero from LEAT laboratory, University of Nice, France, to easily integrate an Arduino Pro Mini and an RFM95W radio module.
+In the tutorial, the GPS device can use an open source PCB board designed by Fabien Ferrero from LEAT laboratory, University of Nice, France, to easily integrate an Arduino Pro Mini and an RFM95W radio module.
 The PCB has an integrated antenna to avoid external fragile part.
-The PCB Gerber file can be obtained from [https://github.com/FabienFerrero/UCA_Board](https://github.com/FabienFerrero/UCA_Board).
+The PCB Gerber layout file can be obtained from [https://github.com/FabienFerrero/UCA_Board](https://github.com/FabienFerrero/UCA_Board).

 **Arduino_LoRa_Generic_Sensor** is a very generic sensor template where a large variety of new physical sensors can be added.
 All physical sensors must be derived from a base Sensor class (defined in Sensor.cpp and Sensor.h) and should provide a get_value() and get_nomenclature() function.
 All the periodic task loop with duty-cycle low-power management is already there as in previous examples.
 Some predefined physical sensors are also already defined: